 They also have a cool hammock area set up in the pine forest on the edge of the sunflower field.
 Scores of hammocks are strung between the trees for you to swing in.
 You’ll love this touch of serenity in the shade as it does get hot here.

-We visited the sunflowers at around 8am on a weekday morning.
-Thankfully, there were little people around, but the sun wasn’t in the most ideal position for photos.
+Last year we visited the sunflowers at around 8am on a weekday morning.
+Thankfully, there were few people around, but the sun wasn’t in the most ideal position for photos.
 Afternoon/sunset is a better time as the sun will be shining on the fields and the skyline behind them.

 There are signs up on the perimeter of the field offering sunflower facts as well as how this initiative is helping the environment and promoting sustainability.